section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 ### Introduction
 One of the best and fast ways of connecting with your potential employer is through email.
 The ability to receive emails is an important feature, especially when putting yourself out in the labour market.

-This article will teach you to receive emails with EmailJS specifically for Vue3 framework.
+This article will teach you to receive emails with [EmailJS](https://www.emailjs.com) specifically for Vue3 framework.

 EmailJS is a JavaScript library that is used to send and receive emails.
 These emails can be personal or transaction emails.

 It is a library that supports different email services like Gmail, Fast mail, Outlook, Yahoo, and many others depending on which you prefer to use in your application.

-It is only used on client-side technologies (on the frontend) like Vue, react, and angular.
+It is only used on client-side technologies (on the frontend) like [Vue](https://vuejs.org), [React](https://reactjs.org), and [Angular](https://angular.io).
 So no backend code is needed.

 All you have to do is sign up, choose a supported email service, and then connect the email you'd like to receive messages to that email service.

 In this article you will be learning how to:
-- Sign up
+- Sign up.
-- Choose a supported email service
+- Choose a supported email service.
-- Connect your email account to that email  service
+- Connect your email account to that email  service.
-- Create an email template
+- Create an email template.
 - Integrate it on a Vue application using the Vue3 composition API.

 ### Prerequisites
 To follow this article, you need to have the following:
-- Node
+- Node.js locally installed.
-- Terminal app (Command Line)
-- Text editor (e.g. Vscode)
+- Text editor (e.g. Vs Code).
 - Basic understanding of Vue.

-### Signing Up
+### Signing up
 To integrate the EmailJS service in your application, it is required that you sign up for a free account.
 Head over to the [emailjs](https://www.emailjs.com/) official website to sign up for a free account.

 Once you have successfully created your account, you will have this screen below on your browser: